heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 - **Cross-Token Proofs**: Reuse verification paths across beads
 - **Differential Hashing**: Only hash changed portions

-The following data structures are designed for an optimized Merkle tree implementation that supports [4]:
+The following data structures are designed for an optimized Merkle tree implementation that supports:
 - **Componentization**: Dividing data into different components (Metadata, PerceptData, etc.) and managing a separate Merkle tree for each component.
 This allows for more granular updates and verification.
 - **Delta Proofs**: Generating and storing delta proofs to efficiently track and verify changes between versions.
 Delta proofs are more compact than storing full Merkle trees for each version and allow for efficient verification of updates.
 - **Versioning**: Maintaining a version history of the Merkle tree structure, allowing you to revert to previous states and track the evolution of the data over time.